 Our school partners with Illinois Abroad and Global Exchange (IAGE) to provide students with study abroad advising and programming to enhance their Information Sciences degree.
 Students should discuss with your IS Advisor to review your academic plan and how an international program may fit into your schedule, and then find your program!

 Find Your Program!

 Visit the Illinois Abroad and Global Exchange Student Website to understand the process, timeline, requirements, and look through available programs.
-Use the First Steps Website.
-Meet with a Study Abroad Advisor (below) to discuss programs in more detail, or to help you find a good fit.
+Also watch a First Steps Presentation or meet with your Study Abroad Advisor (below) to help you find a good program fit.